Philip-Scott/Notes-up/README.md

 On elementary OS?
 Hit the button to get Notes-Up!

 #### Not on elementary?
+Notes-Up is made for elementary OS, but has been built and made available elsewhere by community members.
+These builds may have modifications or changes and are not provided or supported by me.

+Notes-Up is available for [openSUSE](https://software.opensuse.org/package/notes-up), and [Arch Linux](https://aur.archlinux.org/packages/?O=0&K=notes-up).

-You can install Notes-Up from a PPA.
-But be aware that your results may vary
+You can also install Notes-Up from a PPA.
+But be aware that your results may vary and it may require the elementary OS PPA as it uses a newer version of the granite library.

 PPA: _ppa:philip.scott/notes-up_

 	sudo add-apt-repository ppa:philip.scott/notes-up
+	# sudo add-apt-repository ppa:elementary-os/stable
 	sudo apt-get update
 	sudo apt-get install com.github.philip-scott.notes-up

-If you were using the previous version of Notes-up, **you will need to add this new PPA**.
-This version changes how files are saved on your computer, so it won't be given automatically to the previous users.
-No worries though, your old files will be imported when you first run the app!

-Notes-Up is also available for [openSUSE](https://software.opensuse.org/package/notes-up), and [Arch Linux](https://aur.archlinux.org/packages/?O=0&K=notes-up).

 ## How To Build
 For advanced users!